delawareCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Through the number search, requestors may find inmate records by providing any of the following numbers:

-- Federal Bureau of Investigations (FBI) number
+• Federal Bureau of Investigation (FBI) number

 The name search allows users to find records using the inmate’s first, middle, or last name.
-Users may also filter the search result using the inmate’s age, sex, or race.
+Users may also filter the search results using the inmate’s age, sex, or race.
 Under the First Step Act, federal inmate sentences may be reduced, resulting in a change to the inmate’s release date.
 Requestors are advised to periodically confirm inmate records on the BOP’s database, as the information may change.

-To request records for inmates incarcerated before 1982, contact NARA by filling the form on its contact page.
+To request records for inmates incarcerated before 1982, contact NARA by filling out the form on its contact page.
 Filling the form requires a detailed description of the desired inmate record.

 Requestors may also access federal inmate records by sending a written request to the NARA by mail.
 Ensure that the request contains all available details on the inmate, as well as the requestor’s contact details.
 Send the request to: